opendocsg/opendoc-supreme-court-judgements/2018_SGHC_273/report.md

 30     However, before me, ERCU made two submissions as to why the present case is not an abuse of process.

 31     ERCU’s first submission was with respect to the Breach Finding.
 ERCU referred to _Intraco Ltd v Multi-Pak Singapore Pte Ltd_ (“_Intraco_”) in which the Court of Appeal (at \[28\]–\[29\]) accepted that it is permissible for directors (especially directors of a holding company) to consider the interests of the group as a whole when making decisions as long as they do not sacrifice the interests of any company within the group.
 ERCU argued that the present case is analogous to one involving a group of companies and that Andy Ong and Han Boon did not breach their fiduciary duties when they arranged for GREIH to extend the $10m Loan to ERCU.
 It will be recalled that GREIH held the Bugis Cube but the $10m Loan was extended to ERCU for purposes of ERCU’s acquisition of the Big Hotel.
-ERCU submitted that the $10m Loan was nevertheless in the best interests of GREIH and the Bugis Cube investors because a substantial number of the Bugis Cube investors were also investors in the Big Hotel.[\[note: 2\]](#Ftn_2) ERCU sought to justify the $10m Loan as a commercially defensible decision that was not detrimental to GREIH.
+ERCU submitted that the $10m Loan was nevertheless in the best interests of GREIH and the Bugis Cube investors because a substantial number of the Bugis Cube investors were also investors in the Big Hotel.[^2] ERCU sought to justify the $10m Loan as a commercially defensible decision that was not detrimental to GREIH.

 32     ERCU explained that this submission was not made in S1098 because ERCU could not do so since it had submitted no case to answer in relation to Sakae’s claim based on knowing receipt.